 Led by the Centre and funded by the Queensland Government.
 Approved by the board in February 2019.
 The Assurance of Autonomy activity (A2) aims to unlock Queensland’s, and by extension Australia’s, capacity for translating autonomous system innovation into operational capability, leveraging regulatory and technical expertise and strong stakeholder relationships to support industry and regulators.
 The Centre team, drawn from the Australian Maritime Safety Authority, Civil Aviation Safety Authority, and the University of Adelaide, have deep regulatory and technical expertise in autonomous systems, and bring a wealth of practical experience and strong stakeholder relationships to the project.

-- Enabling Agile Assurance of Drones in Queensland, led by Biarri Mathematical Consulting, supported by QUT; and
+- Enabling Agile Assurance of Drones in Queensland, supported by QUT; and

 - National Accreditation Support Facility Pathfinder Project (NASF-P), led by the Centre.